C2FO/comb/docs-md/promise.md

 ###chain

-The chain method is used to chain promises together so they execute ir order.
+The chain method is used to chain promises together so they execute in order.
 The chain method is different from the [comb.serial](./comb.html#.serial) method in that it pipes the results from one promise into the next.

 In the following example we chain the results of different promise actions into a single result.